DSnake333/webhook-repo/README.md

 5. **Forward Webhooks with smee.io**

-Go to smee.io, create a new channel and copy the Webhook Proxy URL
+Go to smee.io, create a new channel and copy the Webhook Proxy URL Go to action-repo or whatever repo you want to track the changes in, go to settings and click "Add Webhook" Paste the Webhook Proxy URL from smee in the "Payload URL" field, change the content type to "application/json" and enable push, pull and merge events and click "Add Webhook".

 Open another terminal and run the following command to forward GitHub webhook payloads to your locally running application:
 ```bash